phil-opp/blog_os/blog/content/posts/01-multiboot-kernel/index.md

 +++
-title = "A minimal x86 kernel"
-order = 1
+title = "A minimal Multiboot Kernel" order = 1
 path = "multiboot-kernel/"
 date  = 2015-08-18
 +++

-This post explains how to create a minimal x86 operating system kernel.
+This post explains how to create a minimal x86 operating system kernel using the Multiboot standard.
 In fact, it will just boot and print `OK` to the screen.
 In subsequent blog posts we will extend it using the [Rust] programming language.

 [Rust]: http://www.rust-lang.org/